Find your nearest training session

 Taking part in weekly football sessions will improve a child's fitness levels.
 Our coaches aim to push players to train at a high intensity and work hard.
 Jogging around local parks will also help a child's fitness improve.
 Attending a We Make Footballers holiday development camp is a great way for children to increase their fitness as this is 5 hours of football (with breaks for drinks and lunch).
 Your child will learn to develop their ball manipulation, technique, game understanding and movement in a safe, structured and fun environment.

 Depending on the academy, our weekly training sessions range from £7.00 to £12.00 per session.
 We ensure that all sessions have 1 coach for every 10 children and have excellent facilities.

 Eating healthily, drinking lots of water and training often will help assist your child with their football development.

 Yes, all of our coaches are fully DBS, and at least one member of staff on-site will be first aid trained.

 There is paid parking on Munster road and in the surrounding area.

-Is there enough space to park?
-A: Yes, please use the multi storey car park opposite us.
+Yes, please use the multi storey car park opposite us.